COVID-19 Planning: Yes, you can attend Minnesota State College Southeast this fall! Fall 2020 FAQ

 (back to top)

-Our Learning Resource Centers continue to be available for you to use for computer access.
-Please note that the LRCs will have very limited in-person staffing at this time.
+The Roost in Red Wing and Winona continue to be available for you to use for computer access, wifi, and printing.
+Please note that we will continue to have very limited in-person staffing at this time, but The Roost's staff will be available remotely for tutoring and testing support.

 Minnesota State has published a PDF that provides statewide guidelines for PSEO and Concurrent Enrollment (C2C) classes: Download PDF